StefanZander/lecture_notes/swcs/html/docs/objectives.md

 This site outlines the **main objectives** of this course together with a condensed list of **crucial elements** that scientific works exhibit.
 More details and background information about these elements can be found in the **literature recommendations**.

-!!! warning
+!!! warning "Practice is Important"
-    **Preamble**
-    Scientfic writing is like learning to swim – you can read a thousand books but you only learn how to swim when being in the water.
+    Scientfic writing is like learning to swim :fontawesome-solid-person-swimming: – you can read a thousand books but you only learn how to swim when being in the water.
 Just like swimming, your scientific  writing skills increase through practice, through hands-on work!

 ## Objectives